What is Apraxia and How Can Pediatric Speech Therapy Help?

 Hi Teachers!

-You are invaluable partners to us speech therapists, and working with you and your school leaders of the years has opened our eyes to how speech and language delays are noticed, discussed and supported in the classroom.
+You are invaluable partners to us speech therapists, and working with you and your school leaders over the years has opened our eyes to how speech and language delays are noticed, discussed and supported in the classroom.
 You all are on the front lines of child development, and in my humble opinion, the best equipped professionals to spot the early signs of delays.

 No knock to pediatricians, but what makes you teachers good developmental detectives is that you see children’s communication skills in action and in direct comparison with a variety of their peers.
 When parents take their children to the doctor, the doctor is observing them for a blip in time and relying mostly on the parent’s report of their child’s development.
 And there are many factors complicating a parent’s ability to pick-up on delays early.